3 Education & Overseas Development – Safety Nets & TAP Training

 3 Education were approached by the Vita Project team on a large construction project near Lagos.
 The client, International Brewery had identified the risks associated with roofing the bottling plant at Gateway Plant and asked Vita to come up with safe systems of work to protect the workers.

-Safety nets were seldom used in Nigeria and Vita and the International Brewery recognised that they provided the most effective and productive solution for the new building.
+Safety nets were seldom used in Nigeria and Vita, with International Brewery recognised that they provided the safest and productive solution for the new building.
 It also fitted within the safety culture of International Brewery.
-Once selected, Vita recognised that safety nets needed to be installed by knowledgeable Riggers.
+Once selected, Vita concluded that safety nets needed to be installed by knowledgeable Riggers.

 3 Education had completed many “overseas” courses which led to the approach from Vita.
 The unrivalled experience available through 3 Education means that the “wheel doesn’t need to be re-invented” and the training is delivered smoothly and efficiently.
 An understanding of specific equipment, building types, building methods, local regs and culture and language is as important as the knowledge delivery itself.

 The 3 Educations Trainer Rob Harris was able to start course delivery immediately to maximise learning time for the delegates and client.
 It was agreed to cover all safety net disciplines, including net repair, net rigging, nets for managers and net rescue.